International sanctions against North Korea: South Korea

 In 2016, President Park Geun-hye ordered the Kaesong Industrial Region to close in retaliation for the nuclear test in January and the rocket launch in February.

-In 2019, a UN panel accused South Korea of violating sanctions by not notifying the Security Council about its deliveries of petroleum products for use at inter-Korean joint liaison office.

-Also in the Annex of the Updated Guidance on Addressing North Korea’s Illicit Shipping Practices, issued by the United States Treasury, a ship of South Korea was listed as that believed to have engaged in ship-to-ship transfers with North Korean tankers.
+In 2019, a UN panel accused South Korea of violating sanctions by not notifying the Security Council about its deliveries of petroleum products for use at the inter-Korean joint liaison office.
+Also in the Annex of the Updated Guidance on Addressing North Korea's Illicit Shipping Practices, issued by the United States Treasury, a ship of South Korea was listed as that believed to have engaged in ship-to-ship transfers with North Korean tankers.

 Taiwan

-In 2017, Taiwan also banned trade with North Korea to comply with the United Nations resolutions, despite not being a member of the UN.
+In 2017, Taiwan banned trade with North Korea to comply with the United Nations resolutions, despite not being a member of the UN.
 North Korea is Taiwan's 174th largest trading partner and imported US$1.2 million and exported US$36,575 in goods from January to July 2017.
 A year later, former High Court judge Chiang Kuo-hua and his son, Chiang Heng had allegedly evaded North Korean sanctions by chartering a ship to transport four anthracite coals from Vietnam that summer.
 Both of them and two other PRC nationals were accused of assisting terrorists and forging documents.

 United States

+The United States imposed sanctions on North Korea due to its nuclear weapons and WMD program, missile launch, human rights violations, as well as its support for various militant groups, including Hezbollah in Lebanon, Hamas in Palestine, the Houthis in Yemen, and Iraqi Shia groups, including Harakat Hezbollah al-Nujaba and Kata'ib Hezbollah.